 Almost all of these symptoms are mentioned in the table of side effects.
 It is explained in the book that this is normal and the key is to be consistent, avoiding carbs, and the body should keto-adapt eventually.

-Have you used Dr. Myhill’s protocols to treat Chronic Fatigue Syndrome?
+- Have you used Dr. Myhill's protocols to treat ME or CFS?

-Have you made a switch to a Paleo-ketogenic lifestyle and if so, have you seen any benefits from it?
+- Have you made a switch to a Paleo or Ketogenic lifestyle and if so, have you seen any benefits from it?

 - I'd love to hear your opinions, please comment below or send me an email.

 Housebound Lifestyle: Facebook | Instagram | Twitter

 Vibrant Hope Art: Facebook | Instagram | Twitter